ibis-hdl/compiler/Readme.md

 - AST printer: move ast_printer into ast_walker, printer breaks down into simple class like ast_stats.

+  - util::visit_in_place using boost.hana with util::overloaded, afterwards it can
+    be removed

   - use for recursive depth counting a class with ctor/dtor increment/decrement capabilities - recursive_depth_{counter,guard} - as context i.e.